Rádio Renascença: History

 In 1975 the radio station was occupied by workers, but in December of the same year it was returned to the Catholic Church and, unlike almost every other radio station in Portugal, Renascença was never nationalized.
+The station started carrying normal religious events, which the previous management was against, and during the 1975 crisis, was even denounced by Pope Paul VI, owing to concerns facing a potential shutdown which never happened.

+1980 saw the creation of two of its long-running programs, the morning program Despertar (António Sala and Olga Cardoso, ended in 2000) and the sports news service Bola Branca (still on air).
+Despertar was also known for airing the first traffic service on Portuguese radio (presented by José Relvas) and its special editions outside the studio, either abroad or within Portugal, in less-conventional locations such as a cruise ship or a prison.
+The network started regionalizing itself in 1985, with the first station, in Évora, starting on 10 April, in conjunction with its 48th anniversary; other stations followed over time.
+The Évora station had been conducting test broadcasts since October 1984, which became regular in January 1985.

 In 1986 Radio Renascença began to air two distinct program schedules, 24 hours a day: from Radio Renascença (nationwide on MW and FM) and from RFM (nationwide on FM).
 More recently, in 1998, Mega FM was created in order to reach a younger target audience.